 The Project is anticipated to receive a Biological Opinion from the U.S. Fish and Wildlife Service (USFWS) for California red-legged frog and Northern Spotted Owl.
 The Project anticipates impacts to Waters of the U.S. Thus, a Section 404 permit, issued by the U.S. Army Corps of Engineers (USACE), is required.
 A Section 401 certification, issued by the North Coast Regional Water Quality Control Board (RWQCB), is required.
+A California Department of Fish and Wildlife (CDFW) Section 1602 Lake and Streambed Alteration Agreement is also required.
 Approval of funding for the Project is required by the California Transportation Commission for each phase of the Project.
 No other permits, licenses, agreements, certifications, or approvals are anticipated to be required for the Project.